England | Scotland | Wales | Northern Ireland | Ireland

 If so, individual help by trained practice nurses can be arranged on most days but must be booked in advance.
 Advice and information is available on nicotine replacement therapy and drug therapies.
 Please ask a receptionist for details.
 Please download the following questionnaire and return it to the surgery before you make your first appointment

 Contact NHS Smokefree website or call them on 0800 1690169

 If you would like advice on any aspect of contraception, fertility awareness or sexual health, please make an appointment with your GP or a Practice Nurse.
-Dr Rushton & Dr Hughes provide a family planning service in the form of Mirena coil fitting and Dr Bird & Dr Rushton are qualified to insert long acting contraceptive implants.
+Dr Rushton rovides a family planning service in the form of Mirena coil fitting and is qualified to insert long acting contraceptive implants.

 Our doctors are trained in a full range of minor surgical techniques and we offer a minor surgery service for many procedures.
 Please make an appointment with your doctor to discuss this.